-Walkup and Robinson Memorial Reservation, Westborough
+Walkup and Robinson Memorial Reservation

 The property includes mixed hardwood and conifers and old pasture uplands, an open field with wet meadow, a wooded wetland with vernal pools, and a small pond.

-From Route 9 westbound, take the exit for Computer Drive.
-Turn left at the light onto Computer Drive and get in the right lane and follow that road as it crosses over Route 9.
-At the next traffic light, go straight for about 1/2 mile.
-Turn left at “Westborough Park” sign on Friberg Parkway.
-Take Friberg Parkway 1/4 mile to the Walkup Reservation driveway entrance on the right, marked by an SVT sign.
-Turn right and then bear left to the parking area.
+From Route 9W take the exit for Computer Drive.
+Turn left at the light onto Computer Drive and follow the right lane as it crosses over Route 9.
+At the next light, go straight for 0.5 mile.
+Turn left on Friberg Parkway and go 0.25 mile to the Walkup Reservation driveway entrance on the right.
+After turning, bear left to the parking area.

 Click here to visit Google Maps for specific directions from your home.